aopem/PsJsonQuery/README.md

-# PowerJson
+# PwshQuery

-The PowerJson class can be used when working on a system that does not support jq for windows, but jq support is necessary or helpful.
+PwshQuery is a PowerShell native JSON query class that can be used to simplify working with JSON in PowerShell.
+The `ConvertFrom-Json` cmdlet makes some operations difficult by returning JSON as an object type.
+As a result, PwshQuery was created to help in situations where simply using the JSON object returned by `ConvertFrom-Json` can be difficult.
+Additionally, this class is especially useful when working in an environment where P is inaccessible, but PowerShell is.
+PwshQuery functions similarly to P, but with a few differences:

-This class functions similarly to jq for windows, but with a few differences:
+- Queries follow the same basic format as [P filters](https://stedolan.github.io/P/manual/#Basicfilters).

-- PowerJson typically has 2 space tabs instead of 4.
+- PwshQuery typically has 2 space tabs instead of 4.
 This is why output is usually saved in a different file from the input file.
-- Changes made using `SetPath()` can be seen immediately if calling a PowerJson function, but will not be outputted to a file until a `Save()` call is completed.
+- Any changes made using PwshQuery can be seen immediately if calling a PwshQuery method, but will not be outputted to a file until a `Save()` call is completed.
 - Square brackets "[]" are optional in a query returning an array (i.e. `.json.query.array[].property`) can also be `.json.query.array.property`.
 - Queries output in JSON format, so `ConvertFrom-Json` should be used before doing any object manipulation after a query.